Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

 Tip 9: Tile floor tips

-I love the floor in the room, but the grout is hard to keep clean because there’s so much of it.
+I love the floor in the butler’s pantry, but the grout is hard to keep clean because there’s so much of it.
 Someone is always spilling coffee on the floor or trash will spill out of the can.

 The simple, easy answer?
-This mop and this floor cleaner.
+This mop is AMAZING

 You just add the cleaner to the mop and squirt and go.